+Skip Patterns Using Conditional Statements

-The first row contains an empty clause and an empty condition column.
-Therefore, the display.prompt.text will be shown on the screen, and the resulting integer answer will be stored in the variable person_age.
+The clause and condition columns can create skip patterns in the survey.
+They can direct users to certain sections or questions in the survey, depending on preceding data.
+In the Simple Survey Example Form above, the first row contains an empty clause and an empty condition column.
+Therefore, the display.prompt.text will always be shown on the screen, and the resulting integer answer will be stored in the variable person_age.

 On the next line there is an if in the clause column and data('person_age') >= 18 in the condition column.
-If the answer stored in the variable person_age is greater than or equal to 18, the following commands should be done until either an else or an end if tag is reached.
-Notice the other three columns are left blank.
+If the answer stored in the variable person_age is greater than or equal to 18, the following commands should be done until either an else or an end if clause is reached.
+Notice the other columns are left blank.

-In the next row, there is a begin screen tag in the clause column.
+In the next row, there is a begin screen in the clause column.
 The remaining four columns are left blank.
-Until an end screen tag is reached in the clause column, all the following questions will be displayed on one screen.
+Until an end screen is reached in the clause column, all the following questions will be displayed on one screen.
 In this case, the user will be asked to input their favorite type of pizza and how many slices they would like on the same page, assuming they are 18 or older.

-In the next row, there is an else tag.
-Until end if is reached, anyone who did not satisfy the requirement for the if tag will be asked the following questions.
-In this case, a note to the user that they are too young to be eating pizza will be displayed..
+In the next row, there is an else clause.
+Until end if is reached, anyone who did not satisfy the requirement for the if condition will be asked the following questions.
+In this case, a note to the user that they are too young to be eating pizza will be displayed.

+Note

+See the built in Formula Functions that can be used to write condition statements.
+Note that using JavaScript operators for conditions can allow for more advanced conditions that involve more than one variable or more than one response from a single variable.

-(skip patterns within skip patterns).
-However, an important thing to remember when using the clause column is when to open and close new tags
+It is also possible to have conditions within conditions (for example, if followed by if again).
+However, an important thing to remember when using the clause column is when to open and close new clauses.
+The general rule is that the most recently opened clause is the first to be closed.

+Tip

+Fixes to common error messages received when converting form in ODK XLSX Converter:

+Ensure that all parentheses and quotes are closed or matched.

+Ensure that syntax is in appropriate row.
+For example, make sure that if clauses are not on the same row as type and values_list.

+Ensure that the end if clause is present and corresponds with the correct if clause.
+Incorrect end if statements.
+It is recommended to indent corresponding if and end if statements for organization.

+Conditions and Required Questions

+The required column is optional but very useful to ensure everyone who should answer a question does so.
+Users need to respond to all of their required questions before they can finalize the survey.
+However, it is important that if a required statement is used within a condition statement, the required statement needs to match the condition.
+Therefore, the question will only be required if the user meets the condition to be asked the question.

+An example survey worksheet could look like this: